Juvenile Defense Lawyer San Marcos

 Our experienced San Marcos juvenile defense attorneys understand the complexities of the juvenile justice system in Texas.
 We provide skilled legal representation and compassionate support to families navigating these challenges.
 If your child is facing charges, we are here to help.

-Call Smith & Vinson Law Firm today at (512) 359-3743 for a free consultation.
+Call Smith & Vinson Law Firm today at (512) 359-3743 for a free consultation with a juvenile defense attorney in San Marcos.

 Understanding Juvenile Offenses in Texas

-What is a Juvenile Offense?
+What Is a Juvenile Offense?
+Insights from a Juvenile Defense Lawyer

 A juvenile offense refers to any crime committed by someone between the ages of 10 and 17.
 While minor offenses may result in a warning or referral to a probation officer, more serious offenses could lead to formal charges or even certification to be tried as an adult.
 A conviction can result in severe consequences, including a permanent criminal record or incarceration.

-What is a Certification Hearing?
+What Is a Certification Hearing?
+Guidance from Your Juvenile Defense Attorney

 If your child is over the age of 14 and charged with a serious offense, a certification hearing may be held to determine whether they should be tried as an adult.
 The court will investigate the case in detail before making this decision.
 Having a skilled juvenile defense attorney by your side during this process is critical.

 What Are My Child’s Rights?
+Important Information from a Juvenile Defense Lawyer

 In Texas, juveniles have the same constitutional rights as adults when taken into custody, including: